w5xd/PacketRainGauge/README.md

 the magnet is in proximity.
-The original relay sensor was positioned for closest approach to the relay as the rocker passed top dead center in both directions, which means the rocker was moving relatively quickly as the realy sensed it.
+The original relay sensor was positioned for closest approach to the relay as the rocker passed top dead center in both directions, which means the rocker was moving relatively quickly as the relay sensed it.

 The
 Si7210 hall effect magnetic sensor is used in this design instead of a reed relay.
 The Si7210